 Effortless Wavy Hair

-Supermodel Gisele Bundchen is the patron saint of gorgeous, beachy waves.
-Her golden bronde color is perfect for capturing a relaxed, carefree vibe.
+Supermodel Gisele Bündchen is the patron saint of gorgeous, beachy waves.
+Capture her look with Richman's tips:

 Big, Bouncy Curls